zappyvap/MacroHunter/docs/api-reference.md

 #### Processing Pipeline

+1. Opens image via Pillow (`PIL.Image.open`)
-1. Gemini 2.5 Flash Vision extracts menu items and raw ingredients (with structured output schema)
+2. Sends image + extraction prompt to Gemini 2.5 Flash Vision with structured output schema (`list[RestaurantItems]`, temperature 0.1)
-2. Ingredients are named using USDA-style format (e.g., "Beef, ground, 80% lean, raw")
+3. Gemini extracts: item names, ingredients with USDA-style naming, quantities with units, and prices
-3. Portion sizes are estimated for large restaurant servings
+4. Portion sizes are calibrated for large restaurant servings (fast food vs. sit-down vs. pub, explicitly specified in the system prompt)
-4. Prices are extracted from the menu image (default: $10.00 if not visible)
-5. Each ingredient is analyzed via `ingredient_analyzer` for USDA macro lookup
+5. Results are converted to legacy dict format and passed to `run_analyze_ingredient()` for USDA macro lookup
-6. Final results include per-item macros and prices
+6. Each item is mapped back to its Gemini-extracted price (defaults to $10.00 if not found)
+7. All items are marked as `estimated: true` since macros are AI-derived

 #### Response